Hpanuganty/Breast_Cancer_Classification/README.md

 10. Fractal Dimension: Pattern changes depending on scale measured in

 ### Methodology
-Employed two predictive models: logistic regression (baseline) and neural networks.
+Employed two predictive models in R: logistic regression (baseline) and neural networks.
 We produced 4 logistic regression models and 4 neural network models testing the different classes: All variables, Mean Variables, Worst variables + SE variables.
 Additionally, we plotted a variable importance plot to identify which variable (out of the 32) was most effective in determining the malignancy or benignity of the tumor.